tarek-bs23/mongodb-performance-docs/docs/09-case-studies.md

 ---
 layout: default
-title: "09.
-Case studies"
+title: "Case studies"
-nav_order: 09
+nav_order: 9
 ---

-# 9. Case Studies and Real-World Examples
+# Case Studies and Real-World Examples

 This section covers real scenarios where MongoDB performance was improved through query and schema optimization.
 These are based on actual issues in production e-commerce applications.
 I'll walk through before/after cases, show metrics, and share what I learned the hard way.